 I get that hiring your own drivers is expensive but it doesn’t seem worth it to go through the delivery apps. https://t.co/Nnlh7dnvHd

 Whereas the apps may generate some new business, Harry is right – there is definitely room for improvement when it comes to these delivery apps and compensation for them, restaurants and us, the drivers!

 Unfortunately, for many of us, driving and delivering is all we can do.
 Although the CARES Act allowed self-employed people and independent contractors to apply for unemployment insurance, for many drivers it’s still a byzantine nightmare, with many states still struggling to pass the overall unemployment backlog.

 Most of these issues could be avoided if companies who have been avoiding paying into things like health insurance and unemployment were made to classify employees correctly.
 It’s enough to make delivery drivers wonder if there’s something better out there…

-During a random Google search for “start my own delivery business”, I saw a website that offered to help get you to get started by providing many of the things that prevent most gig workers from starting out on their own, including a platform and ability to process payments.
+I wanted to start my own delivery business, so I did a Google search for exactly that – “start my own delivery business”.
+During my search I found the website for Dumpling which offers to help get you get started by providing many of the things that prevent most gig workers from starting out on their own, including a platform and ability to process payments.

 By sending each shopper a business MasterCard that works much like Instacart, Dumpling eliminates the need for substantial capital.
 Just like other delivery platforms, customers place an order and the card is automatically loaded with a base amount of funding, and for most large grocery orders this preset amount is more than enough to cover.